flatwhatson/flycheck-guile/README.md

 the compiler.
 If you find a warning particularly annoying (eg. spurious "unused variable" warnings), it can be suppressed by removing it from this list.

+The `flycheck-guile-args` variable contains a list of additional arguments to be passed to `guild compile`.
+This can be useful to pass an `--r6rs` or `--r7rs` argument argument when working with standard Scheme.

 ## Troubleshooting

 If it seems like the checker is not working, try running `M-x